Erectile Dysfunction / Black Pepper And Erectile Dysfunction

 2. Supports Hormonal Function

 Some studies suggest black pepper extract may temporarily influence testosterone levels, the male hormone that is responsible for sex drive.
 Effects have been observed on hormonal function.
-[3]
+[3] However, there is no evidence that black pepper can replace medical therapies such as TU/testosterone undecanoate in men with clinically low testosterone.

 3. Supports Cell Function